Skip to Content

 • success: TypeScript-Go completed with no error-class diagnostics.
 The output map contains every text artifact (JS, .d.ts, source maps, declaration maps). diagnostics is omitted when empty; warnings appear here when present.

-• exception: The host could not run normally (cache lockup, missing binary, plugin sidecar crash, etc.).
+• exception: The host or plugin setup failed before ttsc could establish a build result (cache lockup, missing binary, invalid project setup, etc.).
 Treat the error field as opaque diagnostic material; do not assume it’s an Error instance.

 transform()